 - walking is limited due to pain, discomfort, breathlessness, fatigue or something else

 - they have a severe behavioural problem which makes walking hard.
-Your child may qualify under this role if they have a condition like Autism or a learning disability.
+Your child may qualify under this rule if they have a condition like autism or a severe learning disability and are entitled to the highest rate of the care component

 This can be paid if your child needs more care than another child of the same age who is not disabled.